 “We respond to what isn’t being said, and miss what is.
 Others ‘do’ the same to us, and an innumerable number of arguments and even chronic relationship problems are the result.”

-The misalignment of expectations can be challenging both in the relationship and through the divorce process.
-If both parties have vastly different beliefs it can lead to a great deal of conflict, which is exacerbated during divorce.
+The misalignment of expectations challenges both in the relationship and through the divorce process.
+If both parties have vastly different beliefs, it leads to a great deal of conflict, which is exacerbated during divorce.